 When you constantly check your reality, this ”action” will start appearing in the dreams, too.

-So, for instance, you can either just ask yourself “am I dreaming right now?” and be 100% aware of your surroundings at that particular moment.
+The easiest one is to ask yourself “am I dreaming right now?“.
+Be 100% aware of your surroundings at that particular moment.

 In real life, your finger cannot go through your palm, of course… but what about in a dream?

 There, everything is possible.
 And you will most likely be able to put a finger pass through your palm.